Song For

 Song For is the debut album by American jazz saxophonist Joseph Jarman, recorded in 1966 and released on the Delmark label.

 Background

 Jarman's regular quintet with saxophonist Fred Anderson, trumpeter Billy Brimfield, bassist Charles Clark and drummer Thurman Barker was augmented for the record by another drummer, Steve McCall, and a new figure, pianist Christopher Gaddy, who had just returned from army service.
-Gaddy died on March 12, 1968, less than a month before his twenty-fifth birthday.
+Gaddy died on March 12, 1968, at age 24.
 Song For was his only recorded performance.
 Before joining Jarman, Anderson and Brimfield co-led a quartet which was one of the seminal AACM group.